Jpease1020/unit-testing-react/PITCHME.md

 ## .instance()
   - - http://airbnb.io/enzyme/docs/api/ShallowWrapper/instance.html
   - A function on the shallow render method from Enzyme
-  - Using the .instance() works on an instance of that component/class and therefore will have access to the rest of the class including all functions(render, state, imported classes, functions) -- pretty sure this is right
+  - Using the .instance() works on an instance of that component/class and therefore will have access to the rest of the class including all functions(render, state, imported classes, functions)

 ---